 Collective Voices provides a structured approach to both healing and to interrupting cycles of misunderstanding, conflict, and even violence by seeking to understand the underlying issues.
 My methods begin with building relationships and trust.
 Together, we uncover what lies at the root of interpersonal dynamics, one's grief, and barriers to wellness.
 All work in grounded in a Restorative Framework.

 Many communities and individuals are deeply affected by systemic and generational cycles of conflict, violence, and harm that shock one's sense of self, security, and connection with others.
 During facilitated dialogue, and/or yoga or art activities, each person’s narrative, story, and perspective is essential to finding a path forward and restoring one's sense of safety, security and justice.

 My work focuses on reconnecting, repairing, and rebuilding a using a restorative approach.
-Services can be anywhere from 2 hours to 5 days to ongoing – it all depends on what the client needs.
+Services can be anywhere from 2 hours to 5 days to ongoing – it all depends on what is needed.

-All services include an in depth study of two different frameworks and the impacts of both on one’s relationships and interactions (a framework being the attitude, lens, and value system one inhabits that guides one's interactions, conflict, and communication.)
+All trainings offered include an in-depth study of two different frameworks and the impacts of both on one’s relationships and interactions (a framework being the attitude, lens, and value system one inhabits that guides one's interactions, conflict, and communication.)

 Dominant framework = Built on systems of colonization and oppression.
 One voice, one harm, one point of view.
 Blame the circumstances/other people.
 People lack the skills and clarity on how to identify their needs and take initiate to get them met.
 Belief that there is a right/wrong in every situation.